What We Do

 End Shark Tournaments

 Shark tournaments are a vestige of an era when nature was to be conquered and animals were scary beasts to be killed.
 Sharks are crucial to the marine ecosystem and should not be used to entertain people for the weekend.
 The reality is that many important shark species are killed in these tournaments and end up being thrown in the garbage.
 The mako shark is currently classified as endangered by the IUCN.
 Having makos killed in shark tournaments damages the environment and hurts everyone.
+We are working to end these tournaments.

 STS seeks to upend the antiquated view of sharks as man eaters and replace it with the vision that sharks are crucial to the marine ecosystem and are disinterested in humans.
 To that end, the book and the film of the same name, Emperors of the Deep, seeks to educate legislators, students, and the general public about the real truth of sharks.